 If fruit cake isn’t your bag, don’t worry - your wedding cake can be any flavour you wish!
 If you don’t opt for fruit cake, you can also move away from heavy marzipan and icing and instead opt for buttercream (or even Swiss meringue buttercream).
 Our incredible Rustic-Chic Macarons and Roses Vintage Wedding Cake can be made with Vanilla, Belgian Chocolate or even Red Velvet sponge, leaving you plenty of fruit cake free options.

-Expectation: Wedding Cakes must be an ivory tower
+Tradition: Wedding Cakes must be an ivory tower

 Reality: Your cake can reflect your wedding